xogeny/aplus/README.md

 One more thing...
 -----------------

-The Promises/A+ specification includes a section numbered '3.2.4'.
+The Promises/A+ specification includes a section numbered `3.2.4`.
 This section is problematic when it comes to Python.
-It basically says that the 'then' method should return a promise but that any callbacks triggered by the relationships that are being defined when calling the 'then' method shouldn't fire until after the 'then' method returns.
+It basically says that the `then` method should return a promise but that any callbacks triggered by the relationships that are being defined when calling the `then` method shouldn't fire until after the `then` method returns.
 This is possible in Javascript because there is a built-in event-loop/deferral mechanism in the language.
 This is not the case for Python.
 As such, I could not build a generic Python package that could conform to that section.
-The next best thing would be to use something like 'twisted' which provides something like that.
+The next best thing would be to use something like `twisted` which provides something like that.
 But I didn't want to chain people down to one particular asyncronous framework to utilize an otherwise general purpose capability.